Bernard Crick: Work on George Orwell

 In 1974, Crick began working on a biography of George Orwell with the help of Orwell's second wife Sonia Brownell.
 The hardback edition rights were used to set up a grant in conjunction with Birkbeck College to fund projects by new writers that would have interested Orwell.
 In 1980, just before the book was published, a friend of Crick's, David Astor, agreed to match the grant.
 Over the years, there were contributions by Richard Blair, Orwell's adopted son, and The Observer newspaper, among others.
 Due to a lack of discernible projects, after five years the fund was diverted to produce an annual memorial lecture at Birkbeck College and the University of Sheffield, and also to provide small departmental grants.
 The lectures continue: they are now hosted each year by the Orwell Foundation (originally established by Crick as the Orwell Prize; see below) at University College London, home of the Orwell Archive; in November 2016 the Orwell Lecture was given by Ian Hislop.
 Previous lecturers include Rowan Williams and Hilary Mantel.
 In 2017, the Orwell Foundation and the Sir Bernard Crick Centre re-established a new Orwell Lecture in the North at the University of Sheffield: the inaugural lecture was given by Turner Prize-winning artist Grayson Perry.

 In 1993, Crick established the Orwell Prize with sponsorship from The Political Quarterly to honour political writing.
 Initially, two awards were given out each year – one for political journalism and the other for a political book.
 The first awards in 1994 were received by Anatol Lieven for his book The Baltic Revolution and to The Independent on Sunday journalist Neal Ascherson.
 Crick was on the judging panel until the 2007 awards.
 BBC official historian Professor Jean Seaton became Director of the prize in 2006 and the prize became a registered charity (The Orwell Foundation) in 2015.
 The Foundation awards four Orwell Prizes – for political journalism, political writing (non-fiction only), political fiction and Exposing Britain's Social Evils – and hosts regular debates, lectures and events, including the Orwell Lecture.
 Judging panels are appointed each year.
-In 2008, Crick became active in supporting "Orwell Direct", a website dedicated to the life and works of Orwell, which later became The Orwell Society.
+In 2008, Crick became active in supporting "Orwell Direct", a website dedicated to the life and works of Orwell created by Dione Venables, which later became The Orwell Society.